meshtastic/network-management-client/src/components/Sidebar/README.md

 In order of priority (as of 2/4, 7:11 pm):

 1. Sidebar should be overlaid instead of on the side.
 On expansion, it should not scrunch the map over.
 This should(?) be edited in `App.tsx`

-2. Related: Settings and Messaging each overwrite the sidebar size.
+- 1.5: Related: Settings and Messaging each overwrite the sidebar size.
 I'm guessing it's either because their sizes are also defined to fit the width, and that Sidebar takes a lower priority (Sidebar icons get made smaller).
 Should be fixed either by changing Messaging and Settings (and future files); or by changing Sidebar.
-I'm leaning towards the former.
+I'm leaning towards the latter.

-3. Propose new buttons: <ChevronDoubleLeftIcon\> and <ChevronDoubleRightIcon\> for collapse and expand sidebar respectively.
-The current icon looks a lot like logout to me.
+2. 5.5 Make Map width-full.
+Then see if Map does the same thing that `Settings` and `Messaging` does.

-4. Clean up and leave comments/documentation on files.
+3. Clean up and leave comments/documentation on files.

 - [ ] `Sidebar.tsx`
 - [ ] `SidebarIcon.tsx`